 To care for the liver is to live naturally!
 Cleansing the body naturally with real, organic foods, moderate exercise, and an overall nourishing life is the holistic approach that must be taken to honor your liver.
 If you’re new to a lot of this information, it’s okay to feel overwhelmed, but let that pass too!
 This is the day to start anew.
 With a few simple recommendations, we can implement step-by-step the journey to a happy and healthy liver, and therefore a younger, happier, and healthier you!
 Here are some of the best tips for keeping your living vibrant:

-- Drink plenty of clean, warm lemon water: Room temperature water is easiest for the body to digest and assimilate.
+Stay Hydrated!
+Drink plenty of clean, warm lemon water.
+Room temperature water is easiest for the body to digest and assimilate.
 Strive for 1 liter each morning and incorporate more throughout the day.

-- Get adequate rest: About 8.5 hours each night is best and follows the model of nature!
+Rest is vital.
+Get adequate sleep.
+About 8.5 hours each night is best and follows the model of nature!
 That means bed by 10:30pm and up with the sun if, of course, your schedule allows.
 If it doesn’t, just be sure to get that 8.5 hours at the time that works best for you.

-- Fermented Raw Foods: Probiotics clean the intestines, liver, and kidneys!
+Fermented Raw Foods and Probiotics clean the intestines, liver, and kidneys!
 I would opt for raw cultured vegetables made with a starter culture to ensure healthy proliferation of good bacteria.
 Also, raw coconut kefir is fantastic for cleaning the liver!

-- Support the liver with herbs: Schisandraberry, licorice root, milk thistle, asparagus root, artichoke, turmeric, and astragalus, just to name a few, support detoxification of the liver in multiple phases.
+Support the liver with herbs like schisandraberry, licorice root, milk thistle, asparagus root, artichoke, turmeric, and astragalus, just to name a few, support detoxification of the liver in multiple phases.